bhdzllr/bhdzllr-2021/src/projects/flexible-pos/index.md

 Part of the university project was to make a quantitative survey, ask the staff of events what they need, ask the customers what they need.
 Then I built the application and made an event to test it.
 This enabled me to collect a little feedback.

+## Implementation

+The application uses Meteor (Node.js Framework) with BlazeJS as template engine.
+Stripe is used for the payment process.
+Deployment is done with Meteor Up.

 ## How it's going

 At the moment I just have one customer with one to two events per year.
 So I can say I have a project that makes money 😉.